-A pharmacy contractor has a duty to handle complaints under the regulations only about the pharmaceutical services provided under arrangements with an NHS body, such as an Area Team.
+A pharmacy contractor has a duty to handle complaints under the regulations only about the pharmaceutical services provided under arrangements with an NHS body, such as a local NHS Team.

 Where a complaint is made to a pharmacy contractor but it appears to the pharmacy contractor that it should have been made to another body, the pharmacy contractor should, with the consent of the complainant, send the complaint onto that body.

-If a complaint is made to an Area Team about the services provided under arrangements with the Area Team by a pharmacy contractor, the Area Team must ask the complainant whether the complainant consents to details of the complaint being sent to the pharmacy contractor.
-If the complainant consents, the Area Team must as soon as reasonably practicable send details of the complaint to the pharmacy contractor.
+If a complaint is made to a local NHS Team about the services provided under arrangements with the local NHS Team by a pharmacy contractor, the local NHS Team must ask the complainant whether the complainant consents to details of the complaint being sent to the pharmacy contractor.
+If the complainant consents, the local NHS Team must as soon as reasonably practicable send details of the complaint to the pharmacy contractor.

-If the Area Team considers that it is appropriate for it to deal with the complaint, it must notify the complainant and the pharmacy contractor and must continue to handle the complaint in accordance with the regulations.
+If the local NHS Team considers that it is appropriate for it to deal with the complaint, it must notify the complainant and the pharmacy contractor and must continue to handle the complaint in accordance with the Regulations.

-But, if the Area Team considers that it is more appropriate for the complaint to be dealt with by the pharmacy contractor, and the complainant consents, the Area Team must notify the complainant and the pharmacy contractor
+But, if the local NHS Team considers that it is more appropriate for the complaint to be dealt with by the pharmacy contractor, and the complainant consents, the local NHS Team must notify the complainant and the pharmacy contractor.

-Where complaints have been forwarded by the Area Team or another body to a pharmacy contractor, the complaint is deemed to have been made by the complainant.
+Where complaints have been forwarded by the local NHS Team or another body to a pharmacy contractor, the complaint is deemed to have been made by the complainant.

 Complaints that are not required to be dealt with